 Required Contacts and Other Sources of Information

-In addition to conducting a thorough review of the relevant scientific literature, report writers must contact the jurisdictions (federal, provincial and territorial) where the wildlife species is found or from where it has been extirpated to ensure that the report contains the best and most current information from all possible sources.
-If the wildlife species occurs within the jurisdiction of Wildlife Management Boards (WMBs), the appropriate WMB(s) must also be contacted.
-All report writers must contact the COSEWIC Secretariat for more information and instructions on integrating ATK in reports, the preparation of distribution maps and calculating estimates of extent of occurrence, area of occupancy, and index of area of occupancy.
-Report writers must also contact relevant Canadian Conservation Data Centres or Natural Heritage Information Centres, and the Chair of the recovery team for the wildlife species, if one exists.
-Contact information for all agencies mentioned above is provided in Required Contacts for Information on Wildlife Species for report writers, available on the COSEWIC website.
-Report writers are encouraged to include information from other credible sources, including personal communications with knowledgeable local people and other experts.
-The report writer’s own professional inferences are welcome.
-For updates on status reports, former report writers who may have new information on the wildlife species should be contacted and cited.
-Every effort should be made to substantiate these sources or provide corroborating information from multiple sources.
+In addition to conducting a thorough review of the relevant scientific literature, the report writer must contact the jurisdictions (federal, provincial, and territorial) where the Wildlife Species is/was found to ensure that the report contains the best and most current information from all possible sources.
+Often substantial information is in technical reports or other sources of “grey literature”.
+If the Wildlife Species occurs within the jurisdiction of Wildlife Management Boards (WMBs), the appropriate WMBs must also be contacted.
+The report writer must contact the COSEWIC Secretariat for more information and instructions on integrating ATK into reports, preparing distribution maps, and calculating the extent of occurrence and index of area of occupancy.
+The report writer must also contact relevant Canadian Conservation Data Centres or Natural Heritage Information Centres, and the chair of the recovery team for the Wildlife Species, if one exists.
+Contact information for all agencies mentioned above is provided in Required Contacts for Information on Wildlife Species on the COSEWIC website.
+The report writer should also include information from other credible sources, such as personal communications with species experts, report writers of possible previous versions of the status report, and other experts, as deemed relevant.
+Every effort should be made to substantiate personal communications or provide corroborating information from multiple sources.

 Including ATK in Wildlife Species Assessments

-Do not include specific information on Aboriginal cultural, medicinal or spiritual use of a wildlife species.
-It is appropriate, however, to identify that a wildlife species is used by an Aboriginal group.
+Including specific information on Aboriginal cultural, medicinal, or spiritual use of a Wildlife Species is inappropriate and unnecessary.
+It is appropriate, however, to identify that a Wildlife Species is used by or has special value for an Aboriginal group.